curche/no-spoilers-please/README.md

 # Scrambled Exif

-Some people like Facebook and co. to know were their picture was taken so that it can be easily geotagged.
+Some people like Facebook and co. to know where their picture was taken so that it can be easily geotagged.
 Or for whatever reason.
 That's okay.

 Some people *don't* like that.
-That's is also okay.
+That's also okay.

-**Scrambled Exif** (pronounced *egg* sif) is definitely for the latter.
+**Scrambled Exif** (pronounced *egg* sif) is definitely for the latter group of people.

 So you don't want to share all the metadata your phone stores for every picture?